 Once a boy's man part starts to release fluid, if he has sex, he can get a girl pregnant any day.
-Boys and men have the ability to father a child from his first release of fluid for the rest of his life."
+A boy or man has the ability to father a child from his first release of fluid for the rest of his life."